rHedBull/strategey_RL_env/README.md

 ## RL

 - [ ] calculate just execution time for different map sizes and agent counts on hardware
 - [ ] make some kind of run setup to run on the different maps of different settings and logg

 ### Observation
 - [ ] different types of observability for different agents
-- [ ] correctly implement the observation space
+- [ ] adjust height, biomes and other min and max values in obs space
   - [ ] add option for continuos map
+  - differentiate between tiles seen and claimed and how it influences where actions can happen

 ### Rewards
 - [ ] calculate rewards better, decide what rewards to give